 Under GDPR legislation you are entitled to view, amend or delete the personal information that we may hold on you.
-If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
+If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the below address.
 We will promptly correct any information found to be incorrect.
 Please email specific details of your request to email@example.com and this will be passed to the relevant company officer for processing.
 Alternatively please write to Stage One, Hangar 88, Marston Business Park, Rudgate Lane, Tockwith, York, Y026 7QF.

 From time to time we may advertise Job Vacancies on our website and encourage applicants to apply via email to firstname.lastname@example.org.
 Importantly, we do not store applicants information on our website.
 For more information on applicant and candidate information, please see our Candidate Privacy Notice set out below.